aboudou/raspirepcol/README.md

 You'll first have to build the assembly, and plug it to the Raspberry Pi (check [https://goddess-gate.com/dc2/index.php/pages/raspirepcol.en](https://goddess-gate.com/dc2/index.php/pages/raspirepcol.en) for more information).

+### Normal mode

 When you're done, just launch RasPiRepCol with `python ./raspirepcol.py` as root user and start playing :-) When you want / need to stop playing, just hit `Ctrl + C` to quit.

+### Hard mode

+If you want to start RasPiRepCol in hard mode, launch if with `python ./raspirepcol.py --hard` as root user and start playin.
+When you want / need to stop playing, just hit `Ctrl + C` to quit.

 How to play
 -----------

+### Normal mode

 When the game is started, all LED blink three time.
 Then you have to choose game difficulty (aka game speed) : press one of the four switches, and if you think your choice is the good one, press the same button.
 Otherwise, press